Centroid-centered Modeling for Efficient Vision Transformer Pre-training

 \subsection{Centroid-based Tokenizer}

-Token-based MIM needs to convert the continuous images to discrete tokens first to pre-train the model with a patch classification objective implemented as a cross-entropy loss.
-It usually employs a parametric tokenizer model trained on a large scale of dataset.
-Take the image tokenizer via discrete variational autoencoder (dVAE) used in BEiT as the example.
-Given the input image $x \in \mathbb{R}^{C\times H\times W}$, it is split into $n=HW/P^2$ patches $\{x^p_i\}^n_{i=1}$.
-There are two modules including tokenizer and decoder.
-The tokenizer $\theta(t \mid x)$ maps images to discrete tokens $t$ and the decoder $\delta(x \mid t)$ reconstructs the original image using tokens $t$.
-As the discrete tokens are non-differentiable, BEiT employs Gumbel-softmax relaxation~\cite{jang2017categorical, maddison2017the} to train the parametric tokenizer.
-The reconstruction objective in tokenizer training stage is:
+Token-based MIM needs to convert the continuous images to discrete tokens first to pre-train the model with a patch classification objective implemented with a cross-entropy loss.
+It usually employs a parametric tokenizer model trained on a large scale of the dataset.
+Our centroid-based tokenizer does not require extensive resources to train an additional parametric tokenizer model.
+We only utilize clustering methods, such as the k-means algorithm, to obtain a set of centroids.
+The quality of the centroids via the k-means algorithm does not heavily rely on a high standard and large scales for images and can be achieved by only utilizing a small proportion (\eg\ 4\% of ImageNet) of the training set used for pre-training, thereby circumventing the risk of introducing implicit additional datasets that often occurs in parametric tokenizer models in token-based MIM.